talaia-labs/python-teos/CONTRIBUTING.md

-# Contributing to The Eye of Satoshi
+# Contributing to the Eye of Satoshi

 The following is a set of guidelines for contributing to TEOS.